 Furthermore:

-Besides, the Italian Revenue Agency explained that an Elective Residence Visa, as its name says, is for foreigners that voluntarily choose to live and reside (permanently) in Italy.
+The Italian Revenue Agency clarifies that the Elective Residence Visa is for foreigners who voluntarily choose to live permanently in Italy.

 Generally speaking, this answer (response to inquiry no. 119 ) of the Italian Revenue Agency can be a little bit confusing, especially for those not familiar with the Italian Immigration system, yet, what it did was practically reconfirm that establishing residence in Italy is a requirement when a foreigner obtains an ERV and enters Italy.